jumoel/jumoel.com/_posts/2017-02-16-zero-to-webpack.md

 });
 ```

 Build, start the server and refresh your browser.
-Congratulations, you’ve made a universal React app!
+Congratulations, you've made a universal React app!

 ## Adding different environments

 At some point, the need will arise for different configurations for different environments.
 React contains quite a lot of code that should be removed before running the code in production environments.
 It will reduce the size of the bundle that is sent to users as well as speed up runtime.
-Adding support for different environments will ensure that these plugins and libraries won’t be enabled unless they are needed.
+Adding support for different environments will ensure that these plugins and libraries won't be enabled unless they are needed.

 The first step is creating a new script in `package.json` for building the production version of our app: